roualdes/MATH131/week-01.md

 ```

 With a NumPy array, like `a` above, you can calculate the mean or the
-sum or the number of elements in the array with code like the
+sum of the number of elements in the array with code like the
 following.

 ```{note}